Flow-IPC/ipc/README.md

   - CMake;
   - Cap'n Proto (a/k/a capnp);
   - jemalloc;
+  - (optional, only if running unit tests) GoogleTest;
   - (optional, only if generating docs) Doxygen and Graphviz.

 **Note regarding capnp and jemalloc:** At this time, capnp and jemalloc are indeed required to build